crimson-knight/llamero/ai_docs/grammars/how_to_write_a_grammar.md

 # How To Write a Grammar | Rules for Writing a `Llamero::Grammar` Subclass

 The `Llamero::BaseGrammar` class is the base class for all grammars.
+These classes are designed to only be used as value objects.
+They should be treated like they are immutable.

 The following rules apply to all grammars: